 IO Research Stipend

-Submission status: open
+Submission status: closed

 Research report outlining: – Scientifc advances – Potential policy implications In addition, all stipend winners will be interviewed by SNIS staff to summarize their stipend experience.
 The SNIS will use these interviews for communication purposes.